delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 - The table of statistics for April in the same forum, r/CareerGuidance, shows a massive spike in post scores, and a realtively high top scoring post (it actually turned out to be the second highest scoring post on the subreddit ever, second only to one post, this was exciting since we )

 - In contrast, the post with the highest number of comments from r/careerguidance from March 2020 (too soon for the full extent of masssive layoffs, furloughed employees, rescinded job offers) was concered with being rejected from a job despite being qualified:
-           -  >  I was rejected from a position that required a high school diploma when I have a bachelor's.
-How am I supposed to properly handle how pathetic I feel right now?
+    -  >  "I was rejected from a position that required a high school diploma when I have a bachelor's.
+How am I supposed to properly handle how pathetic I feel right now?"

-           -
+## Landscape of Posts Before March 2020:
 1. What were the most popular types of posts before th onset of the pandemic?
 Which were the most popular types of posts after the onset?
     - INSERT TOP 5 SCORES FROM COVID DF FOR RJOBS VS TOP 5 SCORED FROM NON COVID DF FOR R JOBS
     - HIGHLIGHT THE TOP 5 POSTS FROM EACH in bar plot